craigahobbs/hobbs-family-cookbook/recipes/BakersClay.md

 I had a set of cookie cutters from Hallmark that put indentations in the dough for painting lines.
-Norma used to "rice" this dough with a garlic press and attach this (as hair to her angels and beards for her santas) pressing it into the ornament with a toothpick.
+Norma used to "rice" this dough with a garlic press and attach this (as hair to her angels and beards for her santas) pressing it into the ornament with a toothpick before baking.

 These ornaments last for years and years.